zuizuibase/heroku-streaming-lapp/README.md

 Even more optional are the following (you will likely not need these settings):

 `PORT` - Sets the port for the app to listen on.
 Defaults to 3000

+## Customization

+You can edit the `views/index.ejs` file to improve the design of the page.

+You can set `CALLBACK_URL` and have OpenNode send a POST request to a different server, your home network, etc. and trigger some event that is shown in the video.

+You can fork this repository and add whatever features & checks you would like!